 Study-units in Academic English provided by the Institute of Linguistics and Language Technology

 The Institute of Linguistics and Language Technology provides two study-units for visiting students who wish to take courses in academic English: LIN1063-A (Visiting) Academic Reading and Writing in English and LIN1065-A (Visiting) Academic Speaking in English.
 Kindly refer to the study-unit descriptions available on eSIMS for further details.
-No payment is required to take the courses.
 You will need to register through the International Office in the same way that you do for all your other study-units.

 Visiting students for whom English is not a first language should be aware that the above courses assume a proficiency in English that enables them to handle academic texts and their discussion in English.
 This would roughly be in the range of 6 IELTS (TOEFL equivalent).
 Students who feel their proficiency might not yet have reached a sufficiently high level are advised not to take the course since they may not be able to follow it with profit.